niccokunzmann/open-web-calendar/README.md

 [changelog]: #changelog

 - v1.26 (unreleased)
-  - Add a red bar at the current time in the week view and the day view.
+  - Add a red bar at the current time in the week view and the day view, see [PR 265](https://github.com/niccokunzmann/open-web-calendar/pull/265).
+  - Expose the `hour_format` parameter and add choices for the 12h format, see [PR 266](https://github.com/niccokunzmann/open-web-calendar/pull/266).
 - v1.25
   - Update dependencies
   - Implement work week view, see [Issue 258](https://github.com/niccokunzmann/open-web-calendar/issues/258)